Johan-Melin/vibe-jam/memory-bank/architecture.md

 - `PerspectiveCamera` - Simulates human vision with a field of view
 - `WebGLRenderer` - Renders the scene using WebGL for hardware acceleration
 - `Mesh` - Combines geometry and materials to create visible 3D objects
+- `Group` - Container to organize multiple meshes as a single unit
 - `OrbitControls` - Enables interactive camera controls with mouse/touch
 - `AmbientLight` - Provides uniform illumination to all objects
 - `DirectionalLight` - Simulates sunlight with parallel light rays and shadows